Kenya Moore Gaining Support After Phaedra Parks Is Labeled Fake On ‘RHOA’

 “I’m sitting here watching the reruns of the last few episodes… and thinking… how can she Phakedra… talk about the sacrament of marriage when she acting and talking inappropriate in front of Todd, Porcha’s bf.
 Then back on several vaca’s she’s even dressed inappropriate in front all the ladies husbands when she was still married.
 So I hope this reunion everyone talks about that Nastieness,” one person replied to Kenya on her Instagram post, sharing that Kenya should confront her co-star about her previous behavior on The Real Housewives of Atlanta.

 However, it wasn’t everyone who understood where Kenya was coming from.
 Some of her followers did try to think about Parks and everything she had been through with her divorce.
-She does have two children to think about, which may be something Kenya Moore hadn’t taken into consideration.
+She does have two children to think about, which might be something Kenya Moore hadn’t taken into consideration.

 “I don’t think Phaedra was or did blame Kenya for the failure of her marriage.
 But I think she was feeling some kind of way since Kenya threw the divorce party given the whole flirting on her part n it was obvious Appollo lusting over Kenya.
 I think it stir up old feelings.
 I don’t think Kenya had bad intentions But I do think she instead tried at least to understand how it may be perceived given their history,” another person wrote on her Instagram account, hinting that perhaps Phaedra was dealing with a lot of stress.